gandhisamay/pig-game/README.md

 When a player reaches a total of 100 or more points, the game ends and that player is the winner.

 ## Website
-The link to the game :
+The link to the game: https://pig-game-sg.netlify.app/

 The website has been hosted using [Netlifly](netlify.com)

 ## License